Deduplication

 - Click to apply your changes.

-Changing the deduplication window resets the deduplication state.
+Changing the deduplication configuration resets the deduplication state.
 All historical events are ignored, and deduplication starts fresh.

 Delete a deduplication rule

-To delete a deduplication rule, follow the instructions for configuring connection rules and click the trash icon to remove the deduplication rule from the connection rules.
+Delete a deduplication rule by following the instructions for configuring connection rules and clicking the trash icon to remove the deduplication rule from the connection rules.

 Example scenarios